 Bring your bike and hop the ferry to this island with 100 miles of pavement to explore.
 If you don't have a bike, you can rent one on the island.
-Plan your route around seeing historic churches, Schoolhouse Beach, lavender fields, lake views, and deep green forest.
+Plan your route around seeing historic churches, beaches, lavender fields, lake views, and deep green forest.

 Door County Bike Trails

 Newport State Park has seven bike-friendly trails that provide views of Lake Michigan, Europe Lake, Rowley's Bay, islands, cliffs, and forest.
 Newport's biking trails can get muddy and rocky, so be ready to do some work.

 Between the 9.6-mile Sunset Bike Route and an additional 12 miles of rugged off-road terrain, Peninsula State Park is a huge cycling destination in Wisconsin.
 The park offers bike rentals for both kids and adults.

 Bike across eight miles of off-road trails with varied terrain and forest and lake views.
 Cyclists may also bike on any park roads.

 The Red Trail in this lakeside park has five miles of packed biking trail.
 You'll pass by forests, sand dunes, including Old Baldy, the tallest sand dune in the park.

 This historic trail begins in Sturgeon Bay and runs for about 48 miles, taking you past two rivers, several towns, and a mix of farmland, prairies, forest, woods, and wildlife.